qoretechnologies/qorus-vscode/README.md

 - Fixed a bug where the webview would crash when selecting certain data types when browsing data providers
 - Fixed a bug that prevented search providers with empty search arguments to be saved
+- Fixed a bug where the WebView would crash when trying to add a `Context` field to existing mappers
+- Fixed a bug where the WebView would crash when trying to edit a saved state which contained an action that included options with `/` in the value

 ## Version 3.9.1 overview - What's new: